karthik-ak-dev/yield-cycle/MVP_IMPL.md

 ## Project Overview
 Simple MVP for a cryptocurrency investment platform with MLM features, single $1000 USDT deposit per user, 60-month returns, and 5-level commission structure.

+**Important**: All earnings, commissions, and rewards are **web2 database records only**.
+No blockchain transactions occur except for:
+1. **Deposit**: User deposits $1000 USDT to generated BSC address
+2. **Withdrawal**: Platform transfers accumulated earnings from company wallet to user wallet

 ## Project Structure

 ### Backend Structure (`/backend`)